Skip to Content

 I also like to add 1/2 cup of heavy cream to the soup for a creamier texture.
 It is totally optional.

 This is such a tasty soup recipe!
-Honestly I thought I made good Navy bean soup before…but this soup is so delicious.
-I couldn’t get over the deepth of flavors in this recipe.
+Honestly, I thought I made good Navy bean soup before…but this soup is so delicious.
+I couldn’t get over the depth of the flavors in this recipe.

 Spoonful of Navy Bean Soup over a big bowl full of same.